Ella Cara Deloria: Work and achievements

 Deloria met Franz Boas while at Teachers College, and began a professional association with him that lasted until his death in 1942.
 Boas recruited her as a student, and engaged her to work with him on the linguistics of Native American languages.
 She worked with Margaret Mead and Ruth Benedict, anthropologists who had been graduate students of Boas.
 For her work on American Indian cultures, she had the advantage of fluency in the Dakota, Lakota, and Nakota dialects of Sioux, in addition to English and Latin.

-Although Deloria worked under Boas, Mead, and Benedict, experts have primarily focused on the bridge she enacted between white and Native cultural perspectives, Deloria's dual commitments to her work and family, and the importance of her expertise to Indigenous communities.
-Therefore, "exam[ining] Deloria's reciprocal mentoring relationships, in this way intervening in previous scholarship’s emphasis upon Deloria’s cultural mediation and personal hardships to highlight her impact on the field of anthropology (...) was instrumental in bringing about important advances to the field."
+Although Deloria worked under Boas, Mead, and Benedict, experts have primarily focused on the bridge she built between White and Native cultural perspectives, Deloria's dual commitments to her work and family, and the importance of her expertise to Indigenous communities.
+Therefore, "exam[ining] Deloria's reciprocal mentoring relationships, in this way intervening in previous scholarship’s emphasis upon Deloria’s cultural mediation and personal hardships to highlight her impact on the field of anthropology...was instrumental in bringing about important advances to the field."
 This "reciprocal mentoring relationship" can be seen between Boas and Deloria.

 Deloria met Franz Boas while at Teachers College; "Boas was impressed enough with this young woman (...) that he asked her to teach Siouan dialects (she was proficient in Lakota and Nakota dialects and spoke Dakota at home as a child) to his students in a class he was teaching in linguistics."
-Moreover, it has been contended that “the mentoring role demands even more of the anthropologist (...) anthropology mentors must suspend the skills they have worked so hard to develop and instead engage in a more passive role for providing insight and eventual understanding."
+Moreover, it has been contended that “the mentoring role demands even more of the anthropologist...anthropology mentors must suspend the skills they have worked so hard to develop and instead engage in a more passive role for providing insight and eventual understanding."
 Deloria established her "own clear, dissenting voice and pushed her mentors to alter their assumptions."
-Due to personal family obligations, Deloria "[was] forced to return home to the Midwest in 1915, and “it was not until 1927 that Deloria was reintroduced to the academic world of anthropology (...)
-Boas visited Deloria in Kansas that summer and asked her to recommence her work on the Lakota language."
+Due to personal family obligations, Deloria "[was] forced to return home to the Midwest in 1915, and “it was not until 1927 that Deloria was reintroduced to the academic world of anthropology...Boas visited Deloria in Kansas that summer and asked her to recommence her work on the Lakota language."
 However, the relationship between Deloria and Boas was complex and has been further revealed through letters. " James Walker amassed an enormous body of information regarding Lakota beliefs, rituals, and myths.
-Boas had asked Deloria to substantiate his findings (...)
-She became critical of Walker’s work when she discovered that he had failed to separate creative fiction from traditional stories.
+Boas had asked Deloria to substantiate his findings...She became critical of Walker’s work when she discovered that he had failed to separate creative fiction from traditional stories.
 After Deloria shared her findings with Boas, he did not hesitate to express his dissatisfaction."
 He was trying to align these answers with information from earlier European American anthropologists.
 On the other hand, "Boas encouraged Deloria to verify myths of the Lakota."
 Nevertheless, "Boas became and remained a charismatic mentor to Deloria, and through her voice of dissent, she challenged Boas to rise to a higher standard in his own work."